 Because we allow children to exercise free will and the expansion of interests at Foundations, there are ample opportunities for kids to get messy.
 We do not exclude children from messy play for any reason when it begins.
 We can help mitigate the amount of mess that goes home, but parents are encouraged to only send children in clothes that can get very messy as well as multiple changes of clothes.
 We have a washing machine on site for washing messy clothes of children who do not have laundry units in their homes or children who get so messy they become uncomfortable or cold.

-Our facility at 3100 N 14th Street is a pre-school-only center for children ages three to six, open 6:30am to 6:00pm.
+Our facility at 3100 N 14th Street is a pre-school-only center for children ages two to seven, open 6:30am to 6:00pm.
 The entire facility serves as a single, home-like classroom for a small group of students that includes an open classroom area, kids' clubhouse, group activity space, kitchen, art & dining area, as well as an outdoor classroom where children can explore nature and sensory activities.

 Foundations Progressive Learning Center is operated by a director and the owner of the facility, who supervise and oversee a staff of two full-time and two part-time teachers.
 We observe a 1:10 teacher to student ratio center-wide.

-Full time tuition for three year olds is $170/week.
+Full time tuition for three year olds is $175/week.

-Full time tuition for four-six year olds is $160/week.
+Full time tuition for four-six year olds is $165/week.

 We also offer half-day and part-time rates as well as budget pay (for a limited portion of our enrollment).